Noah's Ark Zoo Farm: 2009 charges of professional misconduct

-In October 2009 the BBC and the Captive Animals Protection Society charged that the zoo's tigers and camels belonged to the now defunct Great British Circus owned by Martin Lacey; and the zoo said a number of animals were on loan from Linctrek Ltd, a company associated with Lacey, though none had taken part in any circus performances.
-In December 2009, BIAZA stripped the zoo of its membership for what it claimed was a refusal of Noah's Ark to provide BIAZA requested information and for bringing "the association into disrepute."
-In 2018, the zoo regained membership in BIAZA.
+In October 2009 the BBC and the Captive Animals Protection Society charged that the zoo's tigers and camels belonged to the now-defunct Great British Circus owned by Martin Lacey; and the zoo said a number of animals were on loan from Linctrek Ltd, a company associated with Lacey, though none had taken part in any circus performances.
+In December 2009, British and Irish Association of Zoos and Aquariums (BIAZA) temporarily stripped the zoo of its membership for what it claimed was a refusal of Noah's Ark to provide BIAZA requested information and for bringing "the association into disrepute."
+Tighter licence conditions were imposed on the zoo, including inspection by independent veterinarians every six months.